 After the soaking is complete, you need to separate the alcohol from the CBD flowers.
 The easiest way seems to be using conical grease filters as they will drain much faster than using coffee filters.

-Once you've separated the CBD flowers from the alcohol mixture, you can save them for a second run of the process, although you may only yield a minor amount of CBD Oil at a lower potency than the first soaking of the CBD flowers.
+Once you've separated the CBD flowers from the alcohol mixture, you can save them for a second run of the process, although you may only yield a minor amount of CBD Oil at a lower potency than the first soaking of the CBD flowers, as that takes the vast majority of the trichomes from the CBD flowers.

 There are two basic means of getting rid of the alcohol: evaporation and distillation.